-Former Vice President Joe Biden made a surprise appearance at this year’s Athenagoras Human Rights Award Banquet.
-Biden, who served two terms under President Barrack Obama, originally said because of his tight schedule he would not be able to attend, but at the last minute he squeezed in a surprise appearance and then had to leave after addressing the gathering.
+Former Vice President Joe Biden made a surprise appearance at this year’s Athenagoras Human Rights Award Banquet to honor its recipients, Father Alexander and Presbytera Xanthi Karloutsos.
+Biden, who served two terms under President Barack Obama, originally said because of his tight schedule he would not be able to attend, but at the last minute he squeezed in a surprise appearance and said it was a special honor to be at the banquet.

-“Your family is family to the Biden family.
-Your decency, loyalty and love will always be remembered,” he said. ”Your prayers meant so much to the Bidens at the death of (his son) Beau,” who died of brain cancer in 2015 at the age of 46.
+Biden, his voice breaking, recounted the prayers and support that Father Alex and Prebytera Xanthi offered to the Biden family during the illness and death of Biden’s son Beau.
+“Your family is family to the Biden family,” said Biden.
+“Your decency, loyalty and love will always be remembered.
+Your prayers meant so much to the Bidens at the death of Beau,” who died of brain cancer in 2015 at the age of 46.

 Biden, a Roman Catholic, ended his comments on a humorous note by pointing out that earlier in the evening he had made his cross the wrong way and so did it again, the Orthodox way.